fmartinache/xaosim/README.rst

 Example use:
 -----------

+The package makes it possible to create an "instrument", that is a system made up of a telescope, an atmosphere, a deformable mirror that feed one or more cameras.
+To facilitate the use, it comes with a series of preset templates, such as the SCExAO instrument at the Subaru Telescope, the NIRC2 camera on Keck II, the NICMOS1 camera of HST, and a Shack-Hartman based AO system built at OCA for one of the C2PU telescopes.
+New templates can be added as required.

 >> python

-# import xaosim
+# import xaosim as xs

-# mysetup = xaosim.instrument("SCExAO")
+# scexao = xs.instrument("SCExAO", csz=245)

-# mysetup.start()
+# scexao.start()

 In a distinct shell:

 >> shmview /dev/shm/phscreen.im.shm &

->> shmview /dev/shm/ircam.im.shm &
+>> shmview /dev/shm/scexao_ircam.im.shm &

-Will open two pygame displays that show the live image and phase screen.
+Will open two display utilities that show the live image and phase screen.

 The package includes:
 --------------------

 - a deformable mirror (DM) module that includes a multi-channel communication system, assumed to be located in a pupil plane.
+The DM class simulates a continuous membrane mirror with actuators laid out on a regualar grid.

-- an atmospheric phase screen (phscreen) module that simulates a Kolmogorov frozen screen drifting over the aperture in a predefined direction.
+- an atmospheric phase screen (Phscreen) module that simulates a Kolmogorov + Von Karman frozen screen drifting over the aperture in a predefined direction.

-- a camera (CAM) module that produces images of a point source affected after the wavefront has undergone the transformation induced by the DM.
+- a camera (Cam) module that produces images of a point source affected after the wavefront has undergone the transformation induced by the DM.
+One special case of camera is the Shack-Hartman camera (SHcam) used for wavefront sensing.

 The code is reasonably well documented and if you are experienced with diffractive optics simulations, you should quickly feel at home, and change the parameters of the turbulence, simulate partial AO correction and even use a perfect coronagraph.

 It relies on a series of auxilliary tools:
 -----------------------------------------